When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 Why is it a problem?

-Because often times people run their mlm business like a hobby.
+Because often times people run their network marketing business like a hobby.

 They don’t have a big enough vision of what it can do for them and consequently, they never realize it’s true potential.